Do you enjoy the look of crochet bobble stitches? Here is a roundup of crochet patterns that all use the bobble stitch.

-A blanket that uses the granny square and bobbles.
+A crochet blanket pattern that uses the granny square and bobble stitch.
 This pattern uses a DK weight #3 yarn.
 It is a paid pattern from Madame Stitch.

 This is a nice quick project that uses a worsted weight cotton yarn.
 A hair tie is needed for this.
 The bobble stitches create the fun bunch that fits through a keyhole to be hung.

-This free crochet pattern uses a super bulky weight #6 yarn.
+This free crochet pattern uses a super bulky weight #6 yarn and is full of crochet bobbles.
 It is worked around a wood ring but that can also be left off.
 This can also be worn as a cowl.

 A worsted weight yarn is needed to make this free crochet pattern.
-The bobble stitches are incorporated as a chevron pattern.
+The bobble stitches are incorporated as a chevron pattern on the bag.

 This pattern features rows of bobbles separated by rows of half double crochet stitches.
 This is a free pattern that uses a worsted weight yarn.

 A nice keepsake gift can be worked up rather quickly using a bulky weight yarn.
-The bobble stitches are used as the edging.
+The bobble stitches are used as the edging in the crochet pattern.